mpetavy/netio/README.md

 * Looping rounds with timeout or file transfer
 * MD5, SHA224 or SHA256 Hash digest calculation and verification

-To test data transfer there must be two NETO sessions running.
+* Two NETO sessions must running to test data transfer, a client (-c) which sends data and a server (-s) which receives and verifies data.
+* By using "-dr" and "-ds" the client still connects to the server but this time the server sends test data and the client verifies data

-Both the client and server calculate on their own a hash digest of the sent and received data.
+* Both the client and server calculate on their own a hash digest of the sent and received data.

-The data receiving endpoint can be configured to verify the hash digest with a defined value (-e).
+* The data receiving endpoint can be configured to verify the hash digest with a defined value (-e).

-* A client (-c) and a server (-s).
-* In default the client connects to the server and send data
-* By using "-dr" and "-ds" the client still connects to the server but this time the server sends test data
 * Data can be zero bytes (default), random bytes (-r) or the content of a file(s) (-f).
-* The received data can be dumped to a file (-f).
+* The received data can be dumped on the data receiving endpoint to a file (-f).
-* The data receiving endpoint loops for connections forever
-* The data receiving endpoint can be breaked by CTRL and then gives a result of runs, correct and erroneous data transfers
+* The data receiving endpoint can be breaked by CTRL-C. On that it gives the result of runned loops and the amount of correct/rroneous data transfers
-* The amount of loop steps in default is 1 (-lc).
-* If no file content for transfer is provided then each loop step is limited in default to 1 sec. (-lt) Can produce different data transfers
+* If no file content for transfer is provided then each loop step is limited in default to 1 sec. (-lt)
 * If a file content for transfer is provided then each loop step transfers the data without limitations
++ Multiple files (-f) can be transfered in serial.
+In order to verify the transfer the same amount of expected hashes (-e) must be defined

 ## Connection roles and data roles
 With two NETIO there must always be a "client" and a "server" to communicate.